Our team

 Caitlin Jones

-Caitlin is the Heritage Projects Officer in our Heritage programme team, helping to deliver projects for our range of historic sites.
+Caitlin is the Burton Project Manager in our Heritage team, helping to deliver our exciting National Lottery Heritage Fund project Burton: Exploring without Boundaries.
 She has a background in buildings archaeology and art history, and is passionate about making heritage accessible and engaging to all.
-Caitlin is also a Historic Environment Consultant with Robinson Wild Consulting.

 Charlotte Harris